 However, here in Wisconsin and across the nation, stepping out into the street while taking that walk can in fact be very unhealthy.
 Lately, once you put yourself out in traffic you run an increasing risk of severe injury and, many times, death.

 The recent skyrocketing pedestrian fatalities have created a public health crisis.
 Nationally, since 2009, these deaths have gone up considerably.

 Over the past eight years that number has increased 46%, with almost 6,000 people killed while taking a walk after dinner, hurrying off to work or trying to cross the street.
 For some perspective, more Americans have died on the streets during this time period than have died in combat in Iraq.

 Wisconsin has been part of that climb in foot traffic deaths.
-According to a recent article in the Milwaukee Journal Sentinel, there were 59 pedestrian fatalities in 2017, up from 49 in 2016.
+According to a recent article in the Wisconsin Journal Sentinel, there were 59 pedestrian fatalities in 2017, up from 49 in 2016.
 In 2009, the number of those deaths stood at 35.

 What’s Up with These Accidents Being Up?

 Of course a 150 lb person is no match for vehicles ranging from 3,000 to nearly 6,000 lbs.
 But why the sharp increase lately?
 Experts see various reasons for the problem.

 Distracted phoning.
 This is a problem for both walkers and drivers.
 While concentrating on that phone call or podcast, walkers have wandered onto the street and into on-coming traffic.